molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 - The metadata of cohorts include descriptive information such as contact details, name of the cohort, and high-level summary of contents and cohort design.
-The metadata of data sources, of the corresponding data banks and of the institutions that provide access to them, include descriptive information such as contact details, reason for existence of the data banks, the prompt for the records in the data bank, and lag time for updating and accessing data.
+The metadata of data sources, of the corresponding data banks and of the organisations that provide access to them, include descriptive information such as contact details, reason for existence of the data banks, the prompt for the records in the data bank, and lag time for updating and accessing data.
 - The metadata of the source variables can be considered the codebook or data dictionary of a cohort (e.g. ALSPAC) and of the tables which make up a data source's data bank(s) (e.g. the Danish Healthcare Registries).
-- Similarly, the common data models (or 'target variables') can be considered the codebook for a network of institutions with access to cohorts or data sources (e.g. LifeCycle or ConcePTION)
+- Similarly, the common data models (or 'target variables') can be considered the codebook for a network of organisations with access to cohorts or data sources (e.g. LifeCycle or ConcePTION)
 - The mappings describe how source variables have been converted into target variables as a basis for integrated analysis.